phac-nml/ntmabscessus-mlst/README.md

 ### 2. Install this MLST scheme

-To install a new MLST scheme you will have to find the location that the MLST tool is installed using conda.
+To install a new MLST scheme you will have to find the location that the MLST tool is installed using [conda][] by Galaxy.
 By default, the Galaxy version of conda is in `galaxy/database/dependencies/_conda` (if this does not exist, please check the `galaxy/config/galaxy.yml` file for the location of conda).

 Once you've found this directory, please first add the `conda` binary to your `PATH` and activate the `conda` environment containing MLST.